nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 2.4.3 Spine

 In the `<spine>` all content documents are listed in the correct reading order.
-This is done by using an `<itemref>` element for each content document and simply list them in the desired order.
+This is done by using an `<itemref>` element for each content document and simply listing them in the desired order.
 The `<itemref>` element is associated with the corresponding `<item>` for the content document in the `<manifest>` by using the idref attribute and setting the value to the id attribute of the `<item>` element.
 The idref attribute is a required attribute and the id it refers to must be unique.
 Here is an example:

 In the `<manifest>`: